How to Train a Dog: Tips and Tricks for Beginners

 #6: Schedule Training Before Meals

-#7: Choose a Training Time With No Distractions
+#7: Choose a Training Time with No Distractions

 Choose a time for training when no one will interrupt you and you don't feel rushed.
 Turn your cell phone off and forget about answering the doorbell if it rings.
 This will give you quality time to devote to the training process.

-#9: Don't Get Angry With Your Puppy
+#9: Don't Get Angry with Your Dog

 FOLLOW US!